sampsyo/cluster-workers/README.rst

 Using
 -----

 Documentation is currently sparse.
-But here's the gist:
+But take a look at the ``square.py`` example in the ``examples`` directory for a quick introduction.
+Here's the gist of how things work:

 * Start a master process with ``python -m cw.master``.
 * Start lots of workers with ``python -m cw.worker [HOST]``.
 Provide the